 - Press the “Enter” button on the keyboard.

-This is the simplest way we can fix this until Microsoft will update this File History feature to prevent a future folder name change during the process.
+This is the simplest way we can fix this until Microsoft updates this File History feature to prevent a future folder name change during the process.

-So we will come back to you with more updates on this subject as soon as they will be available for the Windows 8.1 operating system.
-Please write us below if you have any other questions on this subject and we will help you further with this situation.
+So, we will come back to you with more updates on this subject as soon as they are available for the Windows 8.1, Windows 10 operating system.
+If you have any other questions on this subject, let us know in the comments below and we will help you further with this situation.